 to his teacher and now he’s no idea the research topic he should do.

+CHAPTER 3

+RESEARCH DESIGN AND METHODOLOGY

+RESEARCH DESIGN

 Introduction

 The importance of virus free computer system cannot be over looked due to many factors surrounding and facilitating system management such as cost of implementing a computer based information system, cost of gathering data, processing it and producing a meaningful information, rist of losing important information and lots more.
 Viruses therefore constitute a reasonable percentage of various threats that computer based information system faces.
 In recent time especially in the early part of 21st century, the word virus was closely associated with the state health of humans beings I,e the biological virus presently the word comes up both in hiological and health scjences as well as computer sciences.
 However it is distinguished in the computer field as “computer virus” although its biological counterpart preceded it, it is not less important too.